syncfusion-content/javascript-docs/js/api/ejSymbolPalette.md

 ### previewOffset `Object`
 {:#members:previewoffset}

-The preview offset for the palette items
+Defines the offset value to be left between the mouse cursor and symbol previews

 #### Default Value

-* (102, 102)
+* (110, 110)

 #### Example